History of the Brooklyn Nets: 2001–2004: Making the finals

 During the 2003–04 season, New Jersey performed poorly early, and in late December head coach Byron Scott was fired.
 Lawrence Frank became the interim head coach in January, after serving as an assistant coach with the team since the 2000–01 season.
 The Nets rebounded from the early-season lull, and won a record 13 games to start Frank's coaching career, and again won the Atlantic Division title, and swept their crosstown rival Knicks in the first round.
-However, their run of Conference Championships was halted in the Eastern Conference semifinals by the eventual NBA champion Detroit Pistons.
-After the teams split the first four games, each won a large rout at home, the Nets took Game 5 in Detroit in triple-overtime, only to fall short in Game 6 in New Jersey.
-The Pistons won Game 7 in a rout and took the series 4 games to 3.
-Kidd, playing on an injured knee that required surgery after the season, was held scoreless in Game 7.
+However, their run of conference finals was halted in the conference semifinals by the eventual NBA champion Detroit Pistons.
+After the teams split the first four games, each won a large rout at home, the Nets took game 5 in Detroit in triple-overtime, only to fall short in game 6 in New Jersey.
+The Pistons won game 7 in a rout and took the series four games to three.
+Kidd, playing on an injured knee that required surgery after the season, was held scoreless in game 7.